Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Cards & Runes <!-- 5.300 -->

 Every card/rune in the game is locked behind a random objective (except for Rune Shard, which will never spawn).
-If no cards/runes are unlocked, cards/runes will be converted to pennies.
+If no cards/runes are unlocked, they will be converted to pennies.

 ### Pills <!-- 5.70 -->